magento/merchdocs/src/sales-channels/amazon/amazon-pre-setup-tasks.md

 **Set your Amazon Seller Central Region to Inactive.**

 To help facilitate error-free data transition during integration, we highly recommend setting your Amazon region to `Inactive` status in Settings > Account Info > Vacation Settings.
-Refer to [Amazon: Listing Status for Vacations][11]{: target="_blank"}.
+Refer to [Amazon: Listing Status for Vacations][11]{:target="_blank"}.
 Once your setup is complete, change the status back to `Active` in Amazon.

 ![]({% link images/images/btn-next.png %}){: .Inline} [**Continue to Verify API Key**]({% link sales-channels/amazon/amazon-verify-api-key.md %})